turingschool/mod-0-project-fe/section1/README.md

 ```

 > 👩‍💻 PAUSE here, and complete the exercises in `interpolation.js`
+    - ✅ Done!

 ## Exercises

-At this point, you should have worked through all three files in the `exercises` directory.
+At this point, you should have worked through all three files in the `exercises` directory. ✅

 ## Vocabulary

 Look back at that special spot in your notebook for vocabulary.
 Have you updated with with definitions, diagrams, and code samples?
 If not, do so now!
+    - ✅ Done!

 ## Reflections